software-mansion/live-compositor/docs/pages/guides/offline-processing.md

   1. To enable offline processing, the [`LIVE_COMPOSITOR_OFFLINE_PROCESSING_ENABLE`](../deployment/configuration.md#live_compositor_offline_processing_enable) environment variable should be set to `true`.
   2. [`start request`](../api/routes.md#start-request) should be sent **after** registering all assets/inputs/outputs and sending all scheduled update/unregister requests.
   3. To avoid missing frames on inputs, register them with the `required` parameter set to `true` and `offset_ms` set to the appropriate value (if you want to start rendering input at the beginning of the output use `0`).
-  It's recommended to use MP4 as input/output protocol for non-real-time use cases.
+  It's recommended that MP4 be used as an input/output protocol for non-real-time use cases.
   If you want to use RTP, TCP is a preferred transport protocol, as it implements flow-control mechanisms.
   4. You can use a better `video.encoder.preset` option in [output register request](../api/routes.md#register-output).
 This option has the highest impact on output quality and performance.
 In offline processing LiveCompositor doesn't drop output frames when processing is slower than real-time, so you can safely choose slower presets.
   5. `schedule_time_ms` should be used in [update output requests](../api/routes.md#update-output) to achieve frame-perfect updates.